-*Update: As of 1/28, I am now doing fishing reports in an online format.
+*Update: As of 1/28, I am now doing fishing reports in a video format.
 You can now get access to my latest, most up to date information at https://www.youtube.com/channel/UCTmOyGra1bdrNVCD2IPMYDw

 Monday 1/28 (Lake Dunlap)

 I’ve been fishing channel swings banks near spawning areas.
 The focus has been transition walls and docks, with deep water nearby.
 I’m still throwing a craw type bait as well as a shad imitation.
 Fish have been biting during certain key times of the day depending on barometric pressure, available light, cloud cover, and wind.
 I would say that the stage of the fish, currently, is early pre-spawn.

 Brush piles on contour breaks in about 10 ft of water have been productive.
 When the wind blows up onto this offshore structure, fish get activated and crank baits produce.
 When the wind settles down, I switch up to a drop shot and I focus more on close contact with cover.
 As a secondary pattern, I’m still focusing on any areas that contain large rock and/or concrete, near channel swings.

 I focused today on rocky areas near slightly deeper water.
 I primarily used a drop shot rig, 8” leader, with a craw imitation in areas where the rock was more mixed chunk-type w/ gravel, rather than large isolated boulders.
 My inclination is that these areas are more likely to be habitat for crawfish, and perhaps these fish would be more keyed in on a craw.
 For the areas that were closer to open water and were exposed to even the most subtle amount of current, I opted for a shad imitation.
 My inclination here was that the fish were keyed in on groups of bait being blown past these larger isolated boulders.